Ortus-Solutions/globber/readme.md

 This transient represents a single globbing pattern and provide a fluent API to access the matching files.
 Unlike the PathPatternMatcher, which only handles comparisons of patterns, this model actually interacts with the file system to resolve a pattern to a list of real file system resources.

-Finds any text files recursivley below the `myFolder` directory whos name end with `bar`.
+Returns an array of all text files recursivley below the `myFolder` directory whos name end with `bar`.
 ```
 var results = wirebox.getInstance( 'globber' )
 	.setPattern( 'C:/myFolder/**/*bar.txt' )
 	matches();
 ```

-Apply a closure to a markdown files in a directory.
+Apply a closure to all markdown files in a directory.
 ```
 wirebox.getInstance( 'globber' )
 	.setPattern( 'C:/myFolder/*.md' )